 Parameter Description Preferred value α Star formation efficiency (Sec.3.4) 0.02 ε Amplitude of SN reheating efficiency (Sec.
-3.5) 6.5 β_1 Slope of SN reheating efficiency (Sec.
+3.5) 6.5 eta_1 Slope of SN reheating efficiency (Sec.
 3.5) 3.5 η Amplitude of SN ejection efficiency (Sec.
-3.5) 0.32 β_2 Slope of SN ejection efficiency (Sec.
+3.5) 0.32 eta_2 Slope of SN ejection efficiency (Sec.
 3.5) 3.5 γ Ejecta reincorporation efficiency (Sec.
 3.5) 0.3 κ Hot gas accretion efficiency onto black holes (Sec.
-3.9) 1.5×10^{-5}

-Figure 7.
-The abundance of galaxies as a function of their stellar mass.
-Green and red curves give the predictions of our preferred model when applied to the MS-II and the MS, respectively.
-The error bars on the MS-II curve show a "cosmic variance" uncertainty estimated from the rms scatter in the mass functions among 125 disjoint subvolumes of the MS, each with volume equal to that of the MS-II.
-Stars with error bars are the observational result, including cosmic variance uncertainties, for SDSS/DR7 as given by Li & White (2009) after a correction to total stellar masses following Guo et al. (2010).
-Blue triangles with error bars are the SDSS/DR4 results of Baldry et al. (2008).
-These are corrected for surface brightness incompleteness, but the error bars do not include cosmic variance uncertainties which are quite large for these low-mass objects.

-our models, so that IMF uncertainties should not affect the comparison of the two.
+3.9) 1.5×10^{-5} by Li & White (2009), except that the masses are converted to total stellar masses as described in Appendix A of Guo et al. (2010).
+Note that these observed stellar masses are also based on the same Chabrier IMF used in our models, so that IMF uncertainties should not affect the comparison of the two.
 The error bars here include cosmic variance uncertainties and are very small, reflecting the large volume of the survey.
 Blue triangles are estimates based on SDSS/DR4 from Baldry et al. (2008).
 These include a correction for surface brightness incompleteness, which becomes significant at these low masses, but their error bars do not include cosmic variance which is quite large because of the small volume effectively surveyed for such faint galaxies.
+To make the comparison clearer, the lower panel of Fig. 7 shows the SDSS data (the symbols), our MS prediction (red curve) and the MS predictions of DLB07 (purple curve) all ratioed to our predictions based on the MS-II.

-It is clear from Fig. 7 that adopting the MS-II stellar mass function below about $3\times 10^9 M\odot$ and the MS function at higher masses results in a very good match to the observational results for our preferred parameters.
-The fit extends over the full range of the observations from about $10^{12} M{\odot}$ all the way down to about $2 \times 10^7 M{\odot}$.
-The slope at the lowmass end is around -1.42 in the model, significantly steeper than the value of -1.155 quoted by Li & White (2009).
+It is clear from Fig. 7 that adopting the MS-II stellar mass function below about $3 \times 10^9 M{\odot}$ and the MS function at higher masses results in a very good match to the observational results for our preferred parameters.
+The fit extends over the full range of the observations from about $10^{12} M{\odot}$ all the way down to about $2\times10^7 M{\odot}$.
+The slope at the low-mass end is around -1.46 in the model, significantly steeper than the value of -1.155 quoted by Li & White (2009).
 The Baldry et al. (2008) results suggest that this may reflect the onset of incompleteness effects at the lowest masses considered by Li & White (2009).
 The high resolution of the MS-II allows us to predict galaxy abundances to substantially lower stellar masses.
 Here we show our predictions down to $10^6 M{\odot}$ although there are currently no reliable observations with which to compare them.
-At this mass, the predicted number density is around 0.3 Mpc-3 $(\log M)^{-1}$.
+At this mass, the predicted number density is around 0.3 $\mathrm{Mpc}^{-3}(\log M)^{-1}$.
 Galaxies even less massive than this can be observed in the Local Group and we show below that our model does, in fact, agree quite well with the abundance of Milky Way satellites as a function of luminosity (see Sec.
 4.8).

 At high stellar masses, where growth is limited by AGN feedback as in Croton et al. (2006), our model overpredicts the abundance found by Li & White (2009).
 This likely reflects the observational difficulty in estimating stellar masses for the most luminous cD galaxies in clusters.
-As a result of the problems with dealing with extended envelopes and crowded fields, SDSS photometry gives luminosities for such galaxies which are significantly lower than found in other investigations (e.g. von der Linden et al. 2007).
-Comparison with Fig.1 shows that our model agrees with these SDSS data much better than the older model of DLB07.
+As a result of the problems with dealing with extended envelopes and crowded fields, SDSS photometry gives luminosities for such galaxies which are significantly lower (by up to one magnitude) than found in other investigations (e.g. von der Linden et al. 2007).
+As the lower panel of Fig.7 shows, our model agrees with these SDSS data significantly better than the older model of DLB07.